-Guest post from Susan Baier, a 20-year marketing strategy veteran with an MBA in Entrepreneurship.
+Guest post from Susan Baier, a 20-year digital marketing strategy veteran with an MBA in Entrepreneurship.
 Her company Audience Audit provides strategic marketing support and audience segmentation research that helps organizations understand their customers better.

 Being relevant to customers isn’t about just using their first name in an email.
 True relevance grows from a deep understanding of what motivates your customers, and ensuring that every contact they have with your organization shows to what degree your company values their reasons for choosing you.
 That deep respect for what drives your customers and prospects can’t be faked, either – you either live it or you don’t, and they can tell the difference.

 The best example I’ve ever seen of this is from a company called ThinkGeek, which prides itself on carrying the most robust collection of unique, thought-provoking products with the biggest nerd appeal on the planet.
 They have 3 million unique visitors and 35 million page views every month.

 ThinkGeek has a robust involvement in social media, with over 68,000 followers on Twitter, 50,000 fans on Facebook and over 11,000 subscribers to their channel on YouTube, which features company-posted videos demonstrating items like their proximity-meter t-shirts and fake-blood-filled, realistically gummy heart for Valentine’s Day.

 They are successful because they unabashedly have the same interests as their customers, and they are incredibly consistent across all outposts.
 Here’s what they’re doing right:

 ThinkGeek has separated their Twitter messaging into TWO feeds – one designed to sell stuff (which is hilariously called @thinkgeekspam and posts updates about products and promotions) and one which posts all sorts of geek trivia and responses to fan questions and comments, called @thinkgeek.